appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 type = "post"

 +++
-> "I'm looking to put up a 'coming soon' page for a podcast I'm working
+> I'm looking to put up a 'coming soon' page for a podcast I'm working
 > on to collect some e-mails for the upcoming launch.
 >
 > What's a good ready-made solution for this (e.g. WordPress plugin,
 > hosted landing page, etc.) that allows for easy lead collection
-> without custom coding or monthly fee?"
+> without custom coding or monthly fee?

 That was the question I saw in the 7 Day Startup group on Facebook.
 Similar questions were asked in Hugo Community discuss : Is it possible to add a contact form to a site?